amitsaha/echorand.me/content/posts/kubernetes-manifest-management.md

 With the above command, we generate the initial set of manifests for an environment.
 We have the following limitations:

-- We need to do the above per environment
+1. We need to do the above per environment: `qa`, `staging`, `production`, etc.
-- We essentially have duplication across environments, althought not hand written
+2. We essentially have duplication across environments, althought not hand written or copied
-- If we wanted to change something across all environments, we will have to manually edit each environments' manifests
+3. If we wanted to change something across all environments, we will have to manually edit each environment's manifests
-- For the same kind of service  (`redis`, `db`), we will need to do the same operation over and over again
+4. For the same kind of service  (`redis`, `db`), we will need to do the same operation over and over again

 All the above problems can be solved by instead generating the seed configuration for `kustomize` or `helm` instead of plain YAML files.
 For example, [kubekutr](https://github.com/mr-karan/kubekutr) generates `kustomize` bases based